Skip to content

 The Collection Statute End Date (CSED) for the IRS to collect is generally 10 years from the date the tax was assessed—NOT when the tax was due.
 For example, if you file a return late, the statute starts when you file.
 Certain factors, such as filing bankruptcy or an Offer in Compromise, extend the statute of limitations.
 We can advise you of the CSED for a tax period and determine whether or not to file an Offer in Compromise, or instead, secure an Uncollectable Status and wait out the Statute of Limitations on Collection.

 If you are owed a refund, you generally have three years from the date the return was due, or two years from when the tax was overpaid, to file and claim your refund.
 If you don’t act within the statute, the refund is gone forever.
 Every year, millions of dollars are left on the table because of expired refunds.
-Because we are a tax resolution firm, we’re better positioned than the normal CPA firm or law firm to help you claim your refund in time!
+Because we are a tax resolution firm, we’re better positioned than the normal tax professional firm or to help you claim your refund in time!

 However, there is an exception to the statute of limitations for claiming refunds, and that if for Financial Disability.
 To qualify for this little known provision, one has to be unable to manage his or her financial affairs when the regular statute of limitations expired for getting a refund.
 Lothamer has experience with using this little-known provision, and has gotten refunds that were over 20 years old, and IRS paid interest on those refunds for all those years